Kratom Guides

 Best Kratom Strains for Pain Relief

 There are dozens of different versions (kratom strains) — each with its own characteristic effect profile.
-Some kratom strains are more relaxing; others more stimulating.
+Some kratom strains are more relaxing; others are more stimulating.

-Some are strong painkillers; others are better euphoriants and mood-enhancers.
+Some are strong painkillers; others are better euphoriants and mood enhancers.

 Kratom can be divided into three main categories according to the color of the leaf veins: